Call our licensed agents toll free 844.855.0163

 Does renters insurance cover trampolines?

-As a general rule, the coverages of renters insurance closely mimic those of traditional homeowners insurance.
+The coverages of a renters insurance policy are similar to those of traditional homeowners insurance.
 And that is true of trampoline coverage as well.

-In short, if an insurance company is willing to cover trampolines for homeowners, it likely will do so for renters as well.
-But if the insurer will not extend such coverage to homeowners, you probably will be out of luck as a renter.
+If an insurance company is willing to cover trampolines for homeowners, it likely will do so for renters as well.

 Do umbrella policies cover trampolines?